lauriku/agilejkl-presentation/docker-irl/README.md

 ---

 ## Daily use cases
+_Tales from the battlefield.._

+--

-- _"How fast can you set up a GeoServer?"_
+_"How fast can you set up a GeoServer?"_

 ```bash
 docker run --name "postgis" -d -t kartoza/postgis:9.4-2.1